aphyr/clj-antlr/README.md

   :message "no viable alternative at input '<EOF>'"})
 ```

-*sometimes*, clj-antlr is able to identify invalid rules in the parse tree, and
+*Sometimes*, clj-antlr is able to identify invalid rules in the parse tree, and
 wrap them with a `:clj-antlr/error` node.

 ```clj